 Norskprøven is a series of exams at different levels and best suited for foreign residents who need to demonstrate “adequate knowledge” of the Norwegian language (for example for permanent residence or for citizenship).

-This course is for students who wish to prepare for a Norwegian public exam or feel the need for repetition of the material covered in levels A1 and A2 and wish to prepare themselves for the next level in the Common European Framework of Reference for Languages (CEFR).
+This course is for students who wish to prepare for a Norwegian public exam or feel the need for repetition of the material covered in levels A1 and A2, B1 or B2, and wish to prepare themselves for the next level in the Common European Framework of Reference for Languages (CEFR).

 The course includes the following topic areas: